Beginners Guide to Kayak Terminology

 Soft chines offer a more forgiving ride where there is no edge to catch.
 Boats with less edge offer less carving ability, but they offer a more predictable response when the bottom of the boat comes in contact with shallow river bottoms.
 Soft edges glance off rocks without catching.
 Sharp edges catch rocks easily, and can spin the boat backwards or send it off in a random direction.

-Rocker: The curve from bow to stern on the bottom of the boat.
-Comes in two styles; Kick and Continuous.
+“Rocker” is the curve from bow to stern on the bottom of the boat, and comes in two styles: kick and continuous.

 Kick rocker is when the center of the bottom is relatively flat, and the ends angle up drastically.
 This creates a short, flat disc surface that sits on top of the water while keeping the tips well above the surface, making play moves easier.

 Continuous rocker is when the bottom has one continuous curve from end to end.
 The curved bottom minimizes the length of boat in contact with the water, allowing for quicker turns and a higher degree of maneuverability.
 Continuous rocker also helps with “boofs” (a technique used to run a steep drop that may be shallow at the base).